-Cil-y-Gorwel is a 30-40 minute walk or a short drive to the beach at Llangrannog with parking at the beach and a further parking 400 yards up the valley with a regular beach shuttle bus in summer months.
+Cil-y-Gorwel is a 35 – 45 minute walk or a short drive down to the beach at Llangrannog with parking available at the beach with a further large parking area 400 yards up the valley with a regular beach shuttle bus in summer months.

 Penbryn – is owned by the National Trust.
 The beach is almost a mile in length.
 There is a turning circle and dropping off point at the beach edge for disabled visitors, which should be kept clear for any emergency vehicles.
 Penbryn is about 9 miles north of Cardigan.
 There is a car park on Llanborth Farm as you arrive, some 400 metres from the beach.
 The National Trust charge a small fee for parking.